sshh12/multi_token/README.md

 > Embed arbitrary modalities (images, audio, documents, etc) into large language models.

 This library is designed to be an extension of LLaVA for encoding ✨anything✨ (images, sounds, documents, videos, motion capture, screenshots, voice recordings, ...) into a format that can used in large language models.
-It's primary contribution is the ability to embed multiple instances and modalities into a single model and a framework for doing so fairly easily.
+Its primary contribution is the ability to embed multiple instances and modalities into a single model and a framework for doing so fairly easily.

 Potentially with this you could ask Large Multimodal Models (LMMs):

-> Read \<document\> and give me a summary.
+- > Read \<document\> and give me a summary.

-> Listen to \<audio\> and answer the spoke question.
+- > Listen to \<audio\> and answer the spoke question.

-> Compare and contrast \<image\> and \<image\>
+- > Compare and contrast \<image\> and \<image\>

-> Given \<screenshot\> and \<game-state\>, what key should I press?
+- > Given \<screenshot\> and \<game-state\>, what key should I press?

 ## Usage